-We hold the information you have requested but, as per below, it is exempt under the Freedom of Information (FOI) Act
+The information requested above is exempt under the Freedom of Information (FOI) Act as per below.

 Exemption under section 30 and 31 of the Freedom of Information (FOI) Act

 The Commission has a statutory function to conduct investigations into potential breaches of the reporting requirements in Political Parties, Elections and Referendums Act 2000 ("PPERA").